-WREB's federal income tax returns for tax years 2020-2023 are open and subject to examination.
+Wilton Re US Holdings and its subsidiaries, as well as WREB's federal income tax returns for tax years 2021-2023 are open and subject to examination.

 The Inflation Reduction Act enacted the Corporate Alternative Minimum Tax (CAMT) on August 16, 2022.
 For applicable corporations that report over \$1 billion in profits to shareholders, the act includes a 15% CAMT based on net income.
-As of December 31, 2023 the Company does not meet the average "adjusted financial statement income" threshold for CAMT purposes.
-As such, the Company is a nonapplicable reporting entity and not subject to CAMT in 2023.
+As of December 31, 2024 and December 31, 2023, the Company did not meet the average "adjusted financial statement income" threshold for CAMT purposes.
+As such, the Company was a non-applicable reporting entity and not subject to CAMT in 2024 and 2023, respectively.